 In 2017 we began working with the Mt.
 Ascutney Prevention Partnership and Ascutney Mountain Promise Community to train staff and coalition partners from these two organizations and their counterparts from around Windsor and northern Windham counties.
-We provided a day long training on poverty in an unequal economy and set equity goals.
-We then worked with staff, partners, and key stakeholders through surveys and key interviews to put together a Community Engagement Template.
-This 43 page Template provides practical resources and advice for authentic and connected engagement with community members, supporting Prevention Coalition and Promise Communities staff to go beyond their usual approaches and to think outside the box about how to make lasting change in their communities.
-We facilitated a day two training on how to implement the engagement plan, including a community mapping exercise and action planning.
-Participants in this 9 month training and consulting program learned valuable lessons for actualizing community engagement across race and class barriers.
+We first provided a day-long training on poverty in an unequal economy and set equity goals.
+We then worked with staff, partners, and key stakeholders through surveys and key interviews to put together a community engagement template.
+This 43-page template provides practical resources and advice for authentic and connected engagement with community members, supporting Prevention Coalition and Promise Communities staff to go beyond their usual approaches and to think outside the box about how to make lasting change in their communities.
+We then facilitated a day-two training on how to implement the engagement plan, including a community mapping exercise and action planning.
+The entire training and consulting program took 9 months from start to finish, and participants learned valuable lessons for actualizing community engagement across race and class barriers.

 They are putting what they learn into practice!
 Here are just a few examples of how they are increasing their community engagement:

-The Community Health Teams mapped out where they want to reach people with their annual survey, so that the survey responses are not just going out via email.
+The community health teams mapped out where they want to reach people with their annual survey so that the survey responses are not just going out via email.
 They then took the surveys to where people are.
-The result is the largest and most diverse survey response for all 5 Dartmouth Affiliated hospitals.
+The result is the largest and most diverse survey response for all 5 Dartmouth-ffiliated hospitals.

 The Prevention team built a time into their bi-weekly meetings to talk about how to integrate community engagement into all they do.

 We will check in again in 6 months to find out how all of these initiatives are strengthening families and the community.

 Windham County prevention coalition, VT